Sybil attack: Description

 The Sybil attack in computer security is an attack wherein a reputation system is subverted by creating multiple identities.
 A reputation system's vulnerability to a Sybil attack depends on how cheaply identities can be generated, the degree to which the reputation system accepts inputs from entities that do not have a chain of trust linking them to a trusted entity, and whether the reputation system treats all entities identically.
 As of 2012, evidence showed that large-scale Sybil attacks could be carried out in a very cheap and efficient way in extant realistic systems such as BitTorrent Mainline DHT.

 An entity on a peer-to-peer network is a piece of software that has access to local resources.
 An entity advertises itself on the peer-to-peer network by presenting an identity.
 More than one identity can correspond to a single entity.
 In other words, the mapping of identities to entities is many to one.
 Entities in peer-to-peer networks use multiple identities for purposes of redundancy, resource sharing, reliability and integrity.
 In peer-to-peer networks, the identity is used as an abstraction so that a remote entity can be aware of identities without necessarily knowing the correspondence of identities to local entities.
 By default, each distinct identity is usually assumed to correspond to a distinct local entity.
 In reality, many identities may correspond to the same local entity.

 An adversary may present multiple identities to a peer-to-peer network in order to appear and function as multiple distinct nodes.
 The adversary may thus be able to acquire a disproportionate level of control over the network, such as by affecting voting outcomes.

 In the context of (human) online communities, such multiple identities are sometimes known as sockpuppets.

+The less common term inverse-Sybil attack has been used to describe an attack in which many entities appear as a single identity.